tonysneed/Demo.VSCode.TypeScript/README.md

-# Demo: TypeScript Project with Jasmine, Karma and Gulp
+# Demo: Sample TypeScript Project with Jasmine, Karma and Gulp

 1. Open a Terminal at the project root and execute the following scripts.